What problem do we solve?

 You're running a company with big plans for growth.
 You've chosen Amazon Web Services to power your applications and now you're either building, migrating or already operating your applications on AWS.

 Growing applications is hard.
 You'll have more customers and it'll be more difficult to give them a fast experience.
 Your AWS bill will go up.
 You'll have a bigger team and more feature requests coming in.
 There will be more points of failure and greater consequences when your applications fail.
 Inefficiencies will be amplified.

 On the other hand, AWS is the most powerful cloud platform in the world - but it's complicated.
 There are more than 70 AWS products today and there are new features announced every week.
 There were 640 AWS product announcements in 2016 alone!

-Without a methodology and the right AWS expertise, it's very easy to run applications that cost you more than they should, can't handle your business volume or are vulnerable to eventual outages or security breaches.
+Without a good process and the right AWS expertise, it's very easy to run applications that cost you more than they should, can't handle your business volume or are vulnerable to eventual outages or security breaches.

 Concurrency Labs helps your company grow on AWS by bringing strong AWS expertise and a methodology that simplifies finding the right AWS components for your applications.